 Breakups can be really brutal but staying in a relationship that you have grown out of can be even worse.
 Be sure to check out my breakup survival guide for all of my tips about how to get through a breakup.
 I also have a whole podcast episode about breakups you can check out here.
+I hope these tips help you figure out the best way to breakup with your boyfriend.

 Know What You Want